bharatkashyap/mock-api/README.md

 paths = ['/trainee', '/your_object'];`
 ```

+- In the project directory, use `npm install` followed by `nodemon` to get the server up and running.
+Test the APIs using cURL, or Postman.

 - That's it!
 No code needed.
-Test the APIs using cURL, or Postman.